OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 </Type>
 ```

-`<ParameterizedProperty>`: Properties that take arguments and return a
+### PropertySet

-value.
+Properties that take arguments and return a value.

 `<Properties>`: A collection of the properties of the object.